AntGeorge/krnl/README.md

 ### Overflow detection
-The user can provide two functions which will be called when a semaphore/msgQ are overflooding
+The user can provide two functions which will be called when a semaphore/msgQ are trying to overflood

 ### warning / info
 ... from http://arduino-info.wikispaces.com/Timers-Arduino